iTwin/iot-demo/IoTVisualizer/README.md

     "name": "",
     "connectionUrl1": "",                                    // Connection URL to mock data, something like  https://iotdemostorage1a.z13.web.core.windows.net/ is your
                                                              //  Primary endpoint for the static website hosted in Azure Storage account
-    "connectionUrl2": ""                                     // This is Optional
+    "connectionUrl2": "",                                    // This is Optional
-  }
+    "key":""                                                 // This is optional }
   {
       "id": 4,
       "type": "AWS",
       "name": "AWS Connection",
       "connectionUrl1": "" ,                                  // App Sync graphql endpoint url,
-      "connectionUrl2": ""                                    // API gateway invoke Url
+      "connectionUrl2": "",                                    // API gateway invoke Url
-  }
+      "key":""                                                // name of the env variable that stores api key for appsync }
 ]